ArtifactDB/gobbler/README.md

 - `asset`: string containing the name of the asset.
 - `version`: string containing the name of the version.

+Reindexing assumes that a `..summary` file is already present in the version directory.
+This file will not be modified in order to preserve the details of the original upload.
+For bulk uploads, administrators should create this file manually before submitting a reindexing request.

+If any `..links` files are present in the to-be-reindexed version directory, they will be used to (re)create symbolic links in their respective directories.
+Any existing symbolic link of the same name will be overwritten.
+This behavior ensures that information about the immediate target of a link is not lost, given that the symbolic links themselves only target [ancestral files](#link-deduplication).

 On success, the internal `..manifest` and `..links` files inside the version directory will be created or updated.
 All other files will not be modified.
 The HTTP response will contain a JSON object with the `status` property set to `SUCCESS`.

-Note that the reindexing process assumes that a `..summary` file is already present in the version directory.
-This file will not be modified in order to preserve the details of the original upload.
-For bulk uploads, administrators should create this file manually before submitting a reindexing request.

 Reindexing will not update any of the project or asset statistics.
 Specifically, reindexing will not update the latest version for the asset as the `..summary` files have not changed.